Editar Adhiambo Ochieng: COVID-19 pandemic

 During the COVID-19 pandemic, Ochieng coordinated door-to-door services, food donations, and reusable masks for sexual violence survivors and vulnerable women in the community, as well as regularly informing locals about the pandemic.
 To prioritise food and relief, Ochieng mapped out the most vulnerable areas of the settlement.
 She is also responsible for the creation of a 'Feminist Library', which seeks to educate children who are unable to attend school due to the health crisis.

 Ochieng was a panelist during the annual discussion on the human rights of women held by the UN Human Rights Council, which was centered around the theme of COVID-19 and women's rights.

-Ochieng unsuccessfully vied for parliamentary seat in the Kibra Constituency on the Ukweli party's ticket during the by-election of November 7, 2019, garnering 59 votes out of a total of 41,984 cast.
+Ochieng unsuccessfully vied for a parliamentary seat in the Kibra Constituency on the Ukweli party's ticket during the by-election of November 7, 2019, garnering 59 votes out of a total of 41,984 cast.
 This was after she qualified in primaries and her name was published in the competitive list of politicians who participated in the by-election that was held in 2019 November.